natchayal/Drinking-Water-Database/README.md

 - <u>Data</u>:

   - Violation:
-    - The data is available from here, in limited capacity: https://www.epa.gov/enviro/sdwis-search
+    - The data is available from here, in limited capacity: https://www.epa.gov/enviro/sdwis-search (EASY)
       	* SDWIS Search by: 'Select a geographic area' or 'Enter the water system ID number' (PWSID for tribal agencies will have region code instead of state code as prefix)
-      - Select data of interest and export report as a .csv file, use this link: https://ofmpub.epa.gov/apex/sfdw/f?p=108:1:0::NO:1
+    - Select data of interest and export report as a .csv file, use this link: https://ofmpub.epa.gov/apex/sfdw/f?p=108:1:0::NO:1 ; data only goes back 10 years; to get older records use R to scrape, see below.
+(BETTER)
-      - A full description of violation and contaminant codes can be accessed in the SDWA_REF_CODE_VALUES.csv of https://echo.epa.gov/files/echodownloads/SDWA_latest_downloads.zip
+        * A full description of violation and contaminant codes can be accessed in the SDWA_REF_CODE_VALUES.csv of https://echo.epa.gov/files/echodownloads/SDWA_latest_downloads.zip

-    - R script is based on the info contained here: https://www.epa.gov/enviro/web-services and https://www.epa.gov/enviro/envirofacts-data-service-api
+    - R script is based on the info contained here: https://www.epa.gov/enviro/web-services and https://www.epa.gov/enviro/envirofacts-data-service-api (BEST!)
       - Then need to scrape sub-tables.
       - If you need to define a code or other parameter in the table, this link contains all that information: https://enviro.epa.gov/enviro/ef_metadata_html.ef_metadata_table?p_table_name=VIOLATION&p_topic=SDWIS
 - <u>Code examples</u> :